chemist/nemesis/readme.md

         task "coke" - putStrLn "drinking coke"

-Namespaces are used as a path component.
+Namespaces are referenced as path components.

     nemesis bread =>
     .nemesis: bread does not exist!